Search

 What Does The Data Say?

-However the potential economic benefits associated with a robust working population are lost when half the population is not educated.
-They are unable to prove livelihoods for themselves and their families and this problem plagues our country even today.
+However, the potential economic benefits associated with a robust working population are lost when half the population is not educated.
+They are unable to prove livelihoods for themselves and their families, and this problem plagues our country even today.

 Not Just in India

-International communities have identified that nine of the top 10 countries which make girls’ education difficult and a taboo are in sub-Saharan Africa.
+International communities have identified that nine of the top 10 countries which make girl child education difficult and a taboo are in sub-Saharan Africa.
 The only non-African country in the top 10 list is Afghanistan.
 Afghanistan with the highest level of gender disparity in primary school is in the top 5.
 Chad is fifth, followed by Mali, Guinea, Burkina Faso, Liberia and Ethiopia.

 All these are fragile countries have population that are at risk from poverty, ill health and displacement from war and conflict.
 In these countries, young girls work or do household chores than go to school.
 In some cases, they are married off young, which ends their chance of any education even at a basic level.